Everything She Wants: Recording

-He added that both songs were all made on one synthesizer, referring to a Roland Juno-60.
+He added that both songs were made on one synthesizer, referring to a Roland Juno-60.

-History
+Chart performance

-Upon release, "Last Christmas" took the majority of the attention and airplay as it was appropriate in early December as Christmas approached.
-However, the presence of an equally-billed flip side meant that radio stations had something else to play once "Last Christmas" had lost its topicality.
+Upon release in the U.K. on 3 December 1984, "Last Christmas" took the majority of the attention and airplay as it was appropriate in early December as Christmas approached.
+However, the presence of an equally-billed flip-side meant that radio stations had something else to play once "Last Christmas" had lost its seasonal topicality.

-The presence of the Band Aid project meant that the double A-side peaked at number two in the UK Singles Chart, although in the process it became the biggest-selling record not to get to number one.
-However, in the USA, the song did reach number one on the Billboard Hot 100, and became the third number-one song in a row from 1984's Make It Big album.
+"Do They Know It's Christmas?" by the Band Aid project, in which George Michael participated, prevented the double A-side from reaching number one in the UK Singles Chart (although in the process it became the biggest-selling record not to get to number one).
+In the USA, however, "Everything She Wants" did reach number one on the Billboard Hot 100 after being released in February 1985 accompanied by a music video.

-Wham! had two more number-one hits in the UK before splitting at their height in 1986.
+The single reached No. 1 in May of that year, becoming the third consecutive chart-topping single from 1984's Make It Big album.

+Remarks and performances

 Cash Box said that the song is a "probing R&B cut" that is "perfect dance floor material".

 Although Michael bemoaned much of Wham!'s material as he began his solo career, "Everything She Wants" remained a song of which he was proud, and he continued to perform it in his shows.
 Furthermore, Michael remarked in an interview (to promote 25 Live tour) that "Everything She Wants" was his favourite Wham! song.

 In 1996, the song was performed at the MTV Unplugged concert.

 In 1997, the song was remixed and re-released as "Everything She Wants '97" for the greatest hits album The Best of Wham!: If You Were There....

-In September 2011 during the Symphonica Tour, at a concert at SAP Arena, Mannheim, Germany, George Michael said that "Understand" featured on Twenty Five was written as a follow-up to "Everything She Wants" with the man in the song realizing that his woman cared a lot more about love than he ever dreamed of.
+In September 2011, during the Symphonica Tour, at a concert at SAP Arena, Mannheim, Germany, Michael said that "Understand" featured on Twenty Five was written as a follow-up to "Everything She Wants" with the man in the song realizing that his woman cared a lot more about love than he ever dreamed of.

 "Everything She Wants" was featured on the official soundtrack album to Last Christmas released by Sony Music on CD, 2-disc vinyl, and digital formats on 8 November 2019.

 Other versions

+Rapper Foxy Brown sampled the song on the track "I Can't" from her 1999 album Chyna Doll.

 The a cappella group Naturally 7 sampled "Everything She Wants" on their 2011 song "Life Goes On", an arrangement that was personally approved by Michael.

-In 2020, Alien Ant Farm recorded a rock remake the song.
+In 2020, Alien Ant Farm recorded a rock remake of the song.
 Its music video, shot during the COVID-19 pandemic, features cameos from artists like Insane Clown Posse, Hyro the Hero, Charlie Benante of Anthrax, CJ Pierce of Drowning Pool, and several others.

 Music video

-The official music video for the song was directed by Andy Morahan, and is footage of a live performance in black and white.
+The official music video for the song was directed by Andy Morahan, and is black and white footage of a live performance.
+The video also includes an extra verse not present on the Make It Big album.